 Contemporary Art Tasmania provides a program of experimental art exhibitions characterised by innovation and energy.
-The program responds to current developments in artistic production within the context of the region, and alongside national trends.
-Six major exhibitions and other projects are developed annually for the organisation’s gallery space as well as additional activity presented at off-site venues around the state and nationally.
+The program responds to current developments in artistic production within the context of the region alongside national and global trends.
+Six major exhibitions and other projects are developed annually for the North Hobart gallery space, along with additional public events, engagement activities and projects presented at off-site venues around the state and nationally.
 Contemporary Art Tasmania introduces audiences to new and experimental art that may stimulate reflection or interrogate and engage with cultural currency and new ideas.

-We provide assistance to support, inspire and develop Tasmanian contemporary artists and their practice.
-We initiate and present projects that provide artists with industry networking and critical engagement and also provide curators with exhibition mentorship opportunities.
+We provide assistance to sustain, stimulate and develop Tasmanian artists and their practice.
+We initiate and present projects that offer industry networking and critical engagement activities for artists and also provide curators with exhibition mentorship opportunities.

 The Contemporary Art Tasmania Program Committee provides guidance around the development of the Exhibition Program.
 The committee is structured to include an ever changing representation from artists, curators and arts professionals who are actively engaged with contemporary practice.

-Contemporary Art Tasmania is affiliated with NETS Australia (National Exhibition Touring Support), the national collective of state-based touring agencies.
+Contemporary Art Tasmania is affiliated with NETS Australia (National Exhibition Touring Support Australia), the national collective of state and territory-based touring agencies.
 CAT maintains a program to assist the Tasmanian public gallery sector to develop and tour exhibitions.
-The program is focussed towards public galleries, exhibiting contemporary art, craft and design in Tasmania and nationally.
+The program is focussed around public galleries and greater access to contemporary art, craft and design in Tasmania and nationally.

-The Touring Program is determined by a Touring Committee, comprised of representatives from public art galleries in Tasmania.
-The committee comprises the Director, or their representative, from public art galleries in Tasmania.
-The Touring Committee meets annually to assess applications made to the Touring Program and Exhibition Development Fund (EDF).
+The Touring Program is determined by a Touring Committee comprised either the Director, or their representative, from of each professional-level public art galleries in Tasmania.
+The Touring Committee meets annually to assess applications made to the Touring Program and the Exhibition Development Fund (EDF).

-The Contemporary Art Tasmania Engagement Program is developed to encourage debate, dialogue and thinking around contemporary art and practice.
-The program encompasses artist and curator talks, discussion events, education initiatives, symposia, conferences, screenings, workshops and project specific events.
+The Contemporary Art Tasmania Engagement Program is developed to encourage dialogue, debate and thinking around contemporary art, ideas and practice.
+The program encompasses artist and curator talks, discussion events, education initiatives, symposia, conferences, screenings, workshops and project-specific events.

-Also within the suite of engagement offerings is CAT’s Digital Program, which includes a podcast, What are you looking at? and the writing project, Journal, complement CAT’s suite of engagement offerings.
-These programs jointly expand on concepts from the annual program, and explore current issues from the wider arts ecology.
+The digital program: the podcast, What are you looking at? and the writing project, Journal, complement CAT’s suite of engagement offerings.
+These programs jointly expand on concepts from across the annual program and explore current thinking from both the wider arts ecology and unrelated disciplines.

-Professional Development programs deliver targeted support and opportunity to Tasmanian artists and arts professionals.
-The Curatorial Mentorship and Board Mentorship are offered annually while Shotgun operates through a flexible program.
-Additional Professional Development activity is responsive to an ever-changing art world.
+Professional development programs deliver targeted support and opportunity to Tasmanian artists and arts professionals.
+Mentorships in curating and governance are offered annually, while the Shotgun artist-development project operates through a flexible model and mutable program.
+Additional professional development activity is responsive to the transforming art world.